-The T3 thread of the present embodiment queries the backend server tables (40,48) to retrieve Template and Table URL information, as discussed hereinabove.
-Table URL refers to contents of the backend server (40,48) being

-- 5 by the backend server (40,48).
+[0086] The T3 thread of the present embodiment queries the backend server tables (40,48) to retrieve Template and Table URL information, as discussed hereinabove.
+Table URL refers to contents of the backend server (40,48) being an index of previous searches conducted by other users of client applications in accordance with the present invention (in particular being gathered through thread T5).
+A combination of the keyword, the URL address and location of the keyword on that URL (page number, etc) are stored and ranked appropriately by the backend server (40,48).
 The purpose of this is to have greater efficiency and relevancy for users of client applications of the present invention, if they are querying the same or similar combination of keyword and URL's when they conduct a search.
-If a match is found in the index (database 40,48), then this information is inserted into the GhttpList (47b) to cause a crawl from that - 10 specific area/location of the website(s) 12_n to be conducted.
-The web-crawler thus starts from that point onwards, so that rather than starting from a homepage, the web-crawler can move directly to a specific area/page 12_n where relevant content 12_n to a keyword is kept and has been found before by other users. - 15 The Template URL information is stored on the backend servers (40,48) as Table URL (again, through thread T5).
+If a match is found in the index (database 40,48), then this information is inserted into the GhttpList (47b) to cause a crawl from that specific area/location of the website(s) 12_n to be conducted.
+The web-crawler thus starts from that point onwards, so that rather than starting from a homepage, the web-crawler can move directly to a specific area/page 12_n where relevant content 12_n to a keyword is kept and has been found before by other users.

+[0087] The Template URL information is stored on the backend servers (40,48) as Table URL (again, through thread T5).
 The purpose of the Template is to store the form and/or submit template of a particular website(s) 12_n that a user has searched.
 This feature enables a subsequent web-crawler to be given an "understanding" of the website 12_n in question on how to search that particular site 12_n more efficiently.
 Specifically, this Template enables the web-crawler to "submit" a keyword to the website 12_n without needing to identify the existence of the "submit field" from first principles.

-The T3 thread is called from the T0 thread (as was described with reference to Fig. 4b), and itself executes the T2 thread.
+[0088] The T3 thread is called from the T0 thread (as was described with reference to FIG. 4b), and itself executes the T2 thread.
 The T3 thread is used to pass additional information that can assist when a new search starts, by checking the backend server (40,48) for information to assist in efficiently locating information on that particular site 12_n from Template URL and Table URL.

-The T4 thread of the present embodiment is executed when a stop 30 command is issued.
+[0089] The T4 thread of the present embodiment is executed when a stop command is issued.
 T4 then stops all remaining threads from continuing further searching.
 The T4 thread is called from the TScan, or major thread crawler, and does not execute any other threads.
 The T4 thread is thus used to clean up any threads and components that are still running or have been placed in a queue.